Srihar1-raman/oomfs/README.md

 # OOMF Analyzer 🐦

-A fun Twitter personality analyzer that places users on a 4-dimensional "Chaos Grid" of personality traits.
+A fun Twitter personality analyzer that places users on a 4-dimensional personality traits.
 Built with Next.js, Tailwind CSS, and AI-powered analysis.

 ## Features